 Several studies have shown the detriment of fever on embryo development and pregnancy rates.
 One study indicated that beef cows experiencing 104ºF rectal temperature had zero successful pregnancies while those cows with 101.5ºF temperatures were nearly 50% pregnant.
 BioZyme research indicates Amaferm will reduce body temperature by about 0.5ºF.
 The ingredients in HEAT mineral have been shown to decrease body temperature by nearly 1ºF.
 Hot and humid weather have long been associated with infertility, making management practices that cool cow’s core temperature an aid to increasing pregnancy rates.

 Whether supplementing your fall-calving cows with HEAT or Concept•Aid, it is important to remember that both provide the Amaferm advantage to your herd.
-Amaferm is a natural prebiotic that is research-proven to increase the energy available to the animal, resulting in more milk production as well as the ability to initiate and maintain pregnancy and fertility.
+Amaferm®️ is a prebiotic designed to enhance digestibility by amplifying the nutrient supply for maximum performance.
+It is research-proven to increase intake, digestion and absorption.